shiy9/4156_F23_Project/README.md

 - **Note**: Since we require a valid Item and Location to exist before creating an ItemLocation, there are several failure messages available here.This endpoint will also update the current_stock_level of the Items table by adding the quantityAtLocation to the current_stock_level.

+`/itemLocation/update`
+- **Method**: POST
+- **Request Body**: JSON containing itemLocation to be updated(itemId, locationId, quantityAtLocation)
+- **Expected Response**:
+  - `200`: Update successful
+  - `400`: Invalid item id / Invalid location id / Update failed
+- **Note**: The only modifiable field is quantityAtLocation.
+This endpoint will also update the current_stock_level of the Items table by adding the difference of quantityAtLocation to the current_stock_level.

 `/itemLocation/get/{itemId}/{locationId}`
 - **Method**: GET